 Are Felons More Likely to Vote for Democrats over Republicans?

-Marc Meredith, PhD, Professor of Political Science at the University of Pennsylvania, and Michael Morse, Research Fellow at Stanford Law School, stated the following in their Nov.
+Marc Meredith, PhD, Assistant Professor of Political Science and Business Economics at the University of Pennsylvania, and Michael Morse, Research Fellow at Stanford Law School, stated the following in their Nov.
 18, 2013 article "Do Voting Rights Notification Laws Increase Ex-Felon Turnout?," published in the Annals of the American Academy of Political Science: